Can You Bring Toothpaste On a Plane? TSA Rules 2023

 Photo by Sarah Chai on Pexels.com

-There is a trend of toothpaste tablet on Amazon among travelers, because you can take any amount of tablets on carry-on baggage and on planes without any limits.
+There is a trend of toothpaste tablets on Amazon among travelers, because you can take any amount of tablets on carry-on baggage and on planes without any limits.

 A traveler says about the tablet toothpaste “These are part of my standard conference travel packing.
 I use a single hard-case suitcase that fits in an overhead bin, and the only thing I hate worse than checking a bag is having to fish out a baggie of liquids for inspection by the TSA.
-So I pack these for toothpaste, use the hotel products for other hygiene needs (conditioner makes for great shaving cream), and never worry about it.
+So I pack toothpaste tablets, sometimes I use also the hotel toothpaste , for other hygiene needs (conditioner makes for great shaving cream), and never worry about it.
 My bag stays closed, one less thing to meddle with.

 Final Thoughts On Taking Toothpaste On a Plane.